 The CARE Team has the ability to set into motion interventions to mitigate behaviors.
 The CARE team has direct authority to take action and coordinate intervention, without university delay.
 Direct authority may include the ability to enact recommendation for timely warnings or to enact recommendation for emergency notification.
-If at any time, the CARE Team makes a recommendation for a timely warning or emergency notification, the V.P. for Public Safety and/or the Director of Security is notified for dissemination of such alert.
+If at any time, the CARE Team makes a recommendation for a timely warning or emergency notification, the Dean of Students is notified for dissemination of such alert.